Salt River Project: History

 Hydroelectricity was produced at the dam site during construction, and used for the manufacture of cement and other purposes.
 In 1906 (before the dam was completed) electricity began to be produced from a hydroelectric generator within the dam.
 Almost all of the electricity not needed for agriculture, including the majority of that used in Phoenix, was sold to PG&E under an agreement that prohibited the United States Bureau of Reclamation from selling retail electricity within the city.

 In 1936, the Arizona Legislature allowed for the creation of governmental districts that could finance large-scale agricultural projects with tax-free bonds.
-Shortly thereafter, the Salt River Project Agricultural Improvement and Power District was created, the second half of SRP as it exists today.
+Shortly thereafter, the Salt River Project Agricultural Improvement and Power District was created, the second half of SRP.
 Over the next several decades, a series of major improvements along the Salt and Verde rivers would raise the number of reservoirs in the district to six, and at the same time SRP was constructing and maintaining a number of other electrical generating stations throughout the state.

 As of 2007, SRP owns or operates eleven electrical generating stations, seven hydroelectric plants, and has energy purchasing agreements with four major hydroelectric stations along the Colorado River, making them a major provider of electric service in the Phoenix area.
 Along with the six reservoirs along the Salt and Verde rivers, SRP operates dams at the Blue Ridge Reservoir as well as the Granite Reef Diversion Dam and a number of canals, making the SRP a major provider of water to the Phoenix area.